Melinting: History

 The Melinting dance originates from Lampung, and is thought to have developed since Islam gained a large following in Indonesia.
-However, this dance is not widely known even from the people of Lampung itself.
+However, this dance is not widely known even among the people of Lampung itself.

-This dance is one of the relics of the Melinting Kingdom which was created by Ratu Melinting II in the 16th century.
-This dance has a meaning to show how people are grateful for the happiness they have received.
+This dance is one of the relics of the Melinting Kingdom, which was created by Ratu Melinting II in the 16th century.
+This dance has the meaning of showing how people are grateful for the happiness they have received.
 In addition, this dance also illustrates the might and majesty of Ratu Meliting in leading the kingdom at that time.
 Before undergoing a refinement change in 1958, the Melinting Lampung dance was absolutely owned by the royal family of the Queen Melinting Family.

 Performance

 Form and Movement

-The movements in dancing are divided into two based on gender, namely male and female.
-This dance is usually danced by women and men with a total of 8 dancers consisting of 4 men and 4 women.
+The movements in dancing are divided into two categories based on gender, namely male and female.
+This dance is usually danced by women and men, with a total of 8 dancers consisting of 4 men and 4 women.
 When dancing, the dancers will be divided into several rounds, namely the opening round (Pembuka), the kugowo queen round, the floating kenui round, and the closing round (Penutup).